vladbortnik/book-finder-web-app/README.md

 ## **Implementation:**

-This Flask application is a Simple, yet, Comprehensive Web App for managing User Accounts and Posting Book-Related content.
-It allows users to Sign up, Log in, Create, Read, Update, and Delete posts about books, including Uploading Book picture Files.
-The application is Containerized using Docker, ensuring a Consistent and Isolated Runtime Environment.
-For production deployment, the application is served using Gunicorn, a Python WSGI HTTP Server, which provides a robust and efficient way to handle multiple requests.
+Simple, yet, comprehensive `Flask Web App` for managing User Accounts and Posting Book-Related content.
+The app is containerized using `Docker`, ensuring a Consistent and Isolated Runtime Environment.
+For production deployment, the app is served using `Gunicorn`, (a Python WSGI HTTP Server), which provides a robust and efficient way to handle multiple requests.

 1. **User Authentication and Management**:
-   - Utilizes Flask-Login for handling User Authentication, Session Management, and Protecting Routes to ensure only Authenticated Users can access certain pages.
+   - Utilizes `Flask-Login` for handling User Authentication, Session Management, and Protecting Routes to ensure only Authenticated Users can access certain pages.
-   - Users can Sign up & Log in, with Passwords Securely Encrypted using Flask-Bcrypt before its Hash being Stored in the Database.
+   - Users can Sign up & Log in, with Passwords Securely Encrypted using `Flask-Bcrypt` before its Hash being Stored in the Database.

 2. **Form Handling**:
-   - Uses Flask-WTF to create forms for User Sign-up, Log in, and Post creation.
+   - Uses `Flask-WTF` to create forms for User Sign-up, Log in, and Post creation.
    - Includes Validations to ensure Data Integrity, such as checking if a Username or Email already exists in the Database during sign-up.

 3. **Database Models**:
-   - SQLAlchemy is used as the ORM to define `User` and `Post` models, representing the application's Data Structure.
+   - `SQLAlchemy` is used as the ORM to define User and Post models, representing the application's Data Structure.
-   - The `User` model stores user information, while the `Post` model stores information about book posts, including title, department, content, and associated image file names.
+   - The User model stores user information, while the Post model stores information about book posts, including title, department, content, and associated image file names.

 4. **File Uploads**:
    - Implements file handling to allow users to upload images for their book posts.
-   - Generates a Unique Filename for each upload to avoid conflicts and stores the files in a designated directory on the server.
+   - Generates a Unique Filename for each upload to avoid conflicts and stores the files in a designated directory on the Server.

 5. **Web Pages and Routing**:
    - Defines routes for various pages like the home page, about page, account page, and individual post pages.